-Competition runs Monday, June 1 — Sunday, August 30.
-The last day of competition is Sunday, August 30, but you can log activity up to two weeks after completion.
-Just make sure to log your activity by Sunday, September 13.
+Competition runs Monday, May 31 through Sunday, August 29, but you can log activity up to two weeks after completion.
+Just make sure your activities are logged by Sunday, September 12.

 Participants are strongly encouraged to practice social distancing while performing all activities.